 During the two daily 20-minute breaks, there are a few “yards” I can visit, which sell smoothies and ala carte items.
 A smoothie costs me 80 cents.

 Like I said, my classroom is not nested and homey like I am used to.
 We are not provided boxes full of office supplies and I haven’t seen a DVD player since I left America.
 There’s no TV and my classroom furniture leaves me aching for the luxuries of Room 54.
 There is no carpet in this entire country I don’t think, which makes for a loud day, especially with 9th graders.
-Did I mention I teach one class of 9th graders?
+Did I mention I teach two classes of 9th graders?
 It’s a first in my career.
 They’re adorable but, like I said, they are loud.

 But we have 8 copy machines.
 Some are color.

 We stay an hour late every Monday for staff meetings.
 We have two Planning Days every semester, a week off in October, 2 1/2 weeks at Christmas and lots of random holidays (4 this semester, including Thanksgiving.
 THANKSGIVING!
 In Egypt!)